digitarald/make-fxos-install/README.md

 3. `Makefile`: Forward remote debugging port (6000) from device to computer (via `adb`)
 4. `Makefile`: Run `install.js` via `xpcshell`
 5. `install.js`: Remotely install app from folder using the [Webapp Actor](http://mxr.mozilla.org/mozilla-central/source/b2g/chrome/content/dbg-webapps-actors.js).

+The script infers the app id, which is required for the install script, from the last folder in the app path.
+Optionally it can be provided in the command line via `ID=`.
+The id should to be lower case.

 ## Dependencies